catkira/open5G_phy/README.md

 The code is also memory optimized, by only storing the two m-sequences that are needed to construct all the possible SSS.
 It currently builds the stored m-sequences at startup using [this](https://github.com/catkira/LFSR) LFSR core.
 The code could be modified to have the m-sequences statically stored.

 # Frame sync
 This core keeps track of the current frame, subframe, slot and symbol number and controls the PSS detector.
+The 10 bit systen frame number (SFN) whichs is contained in the BCH message needs to be sent to this core via AXI.
 ![Frame structure diagram](doc/frame_structure.jpg)
-It currently only supports 15 kHz SCS (subcarrier spacing) and the frame structure shown in the diagram above.
+This core currently only supports 15 kHz SCS (subcarrier spacing) and the frame structure shown in the diagram above.
-It sends the PSS detector to sleep for 20 ms after a SSB was detected.
+It also controls the PSS detector by sending it to sleep for 20 ms after a SSB was detected.
 This core also sends the sync signals like SSB_start to the FFT_demod core.
 The FFT_demod core needs this timing information to generate timing information like SSS_valid and symbol_type information in its tuser output.
 <br>
 TODO: output frame, subframe and symbol number together with SSB_start and CP length of current symbol in tuser.